 The first set of parameters you need to set in the response file are ones that can be used later in variable substitutions as shown in the yellow box.
 This allows you to specify parameters once, making it easier to override on the command line and cutting down on typographical errors.
 The user IDs and passwords that you are asked to supply will be used to create authentication aliases to protect various resources that are created for you.
-You are able to change their values in the Administrative Console at a later time if needed.
+You are able to change their values in the administrative console at a later time if needed.
 Note that the DBLOCATION needs to be the location name, not the subsystem name.

 The next set of values you are asked to specify in both cases are some common properties such as cellName, nodeName and serverName.
-It is important to note that if you set up your cell such that you have different names for the longnames and shortnames, you MUST SPECIFY THE LONGNAME!
+It is important to note that if you set up your cell such that you have different names for the long names and short names, you must specify the long name.
 On z/OS, the profileName will always be 'default' so that should not be changed.
-You need to change the Path parameters to include your configuration HFS path, being careful to leave the non-highlighted part alone.
+You need to change the path parameters to include your configuration HFS path, being careful to leave the non-highlighted part alone.
 On the templatePath parameter, this value determines which actions are performed during the profile augmentation portion of the install.
 It should be left 'as-is' with the wildcard unless you have a good reason to change it.
 One reason might be that the job is timing out so it does not finish.
 For that reason, you might specify one value shown here at a time and run the job multiple times.
 The values shown here are valid for the WebSphere Process Server product.
 The values for the WebSphere Enterprise Service Bus product are different and can be found in the response file.
 If you leave the wildcard, all three actions will be performed for you.

 The next set of parameters deal with the configuration of the WebSphere Business Integration Core functions.
-Common Event Infrastructure will not be configured if you do not specify the ceiSample JMS User, JMS password and server parameters.
+Common event infrastructure will not be configured if you do not specify the ceiSample JMS User, JMS password and server parameters.
 Recall that CEI is an optional function.
-For the Service Component Architecture, or SCA, function, it will create an authentication alias to protect the System Integration Buses that are created if you set the configureSCASecurity parameter to 'true'.
-Finally, you are asked some information for the Enterprise Service Bus setup having to do with the databases that are required.
-The names specified here must match what you created earlier when you ran the wps or wesb_DB_StorGrp sql.
+For the service component architecture function it will create an authentication alias to protect the system integration buses that are created if you set the configureSCASecurity parameter to 'true'.
+Finally, you are asked some information for the enterprise service bus setup having to do with the databases that are required.
+The names specified here must match what you created earlier when you ran the sql or ddl to create the database or databases.

-This slide shows a subset of the Business Flow Manager Configuration parameters.
-The Business Flow Manager includes both the Business Process Choreographer and the Human Task Manager.
+This slide shows a subset of the business flow manager configuration parameters.
+The business flow manager is not part of the WebSphere Enterprise Service Bus configuration.
+It is available only when configuring WebSphere Process Server.
+The business flow manager includes both the business process choreographer and the human task manager.
 In order for these functions to be configured at this time, you must specify the values shown here on the slide.
-If they are NOT specified, a sample configuration is NOT created at this time.
-It is possible to create a sample configuration later using .jacl scripts or an install wizard in the Administrative Console.
-You can find a sample of running the .jacl script in the NetworkDeploymentConfiguration presentation.
+If they are not specified, a sample configuration is not created at this time.
+It is possible to create a sample configuration later using .jacl scripts or the installation wizards in the administrative console.
+You can find a sample of running the .jacl script or using the administrative console install wizard in the NetworkDeploymentConfiguration presentation.

 The sample configuration that is created includes the Business Process Container, the Human Task Container and the Business Process Choreographer Explorer.
-This includes a few applications and a Service Integration Bus.
+This includes a few applications and a Service Integration Bus as shown on the slide.